maxov/TPPlus/README.md

-A quick custom plugin for teleportation.
+A quick custom plugin for interactive teleportation